-Karnataka: All party meet on Cauvery today
+Karnataka: All party meet on Cauvery underway

-Bengaluru, June 30: Karnataka Chief Minister HD Kumaraswamy called an all-party-meeting on Saturday over the Cauvery water issue, ANI reported.
+Bengaluru, June 30: All-party-meeting called by Karnataka Chief Minister HD Kumaraswamy over the Cauvery water issue is underway.
 The Cauvery water-sharing issue has been a major flashpoint between Karnataka and Tamil Nadu.

 The government will discuss next move after the Centre's decision to set up the Cauvery Water Management Authority and Cauvery Water Regulation Committee.